 Each tour has a limited number of places and the mine attracts many visitors; therefore, advance reservations are required.

-The Julian Alps Military Historical Museum contains extensive archival records, a number of weapons and other war objects dating from different periods starting from the Napoleonic Wars
+The Julian Alps Military History Museum houses an extensive collection of archival materials, as well as weapons and other military artifacts dating from various periods, ranging from the Napoleonic Wars

-Through this section you can request information about the mine and the guided tour or purchase tickets online.
+Through this section you can request information about visiting the mine.
+Advance reservation is mandatory.

 MUSEUM INFORMATION AND VISITOR CENTER: